zapfelr/job-spy-remix/job-spy-remix-prd.md

 ## Target User
 - Active job seekers who know the companies where they want to work
 - Job seekers who prefer a proactive approach to job hunting
+- Target user is NOT recruiters, for now.
+Focused on supply side and ensuring candidates have full transparency.

 ## MVP Features